RaghavSeth1/SpringBoot-ChangePassword_restApi/README.md

 GIT Repo for Spring Boot basic GET project: https://github.com/RaghavSeth1/SpringBoot-ChangePassword_restApi

-URL to access the API deploted on AWS.Please note ,as this is public IP , Cant keep it on git , So I will share the IP on separate email.Please replace that below for <IP>
+URL to access the API deployed on AWS.Please note ,as this is public IP , Cant keep it on git , So I will share the IP on separate email.Please replace that below for <IP>
 http://IP:8080/changePassword?oldPassword=Asdf1234@%23qwerttyy&newPassword=Blkh9876!@uirqrewq